Peergos/nabu/README.md

 * S3 blockstore
 * mDNS peer discovery
 * Android compatibility
+* example serverless chat app using p2p http proxy for Android and iOS

 ## Usage
 You can use this as a standalone application for storing and retrieving blocks.
 Or you can embed it in your application.